airbytehq/airbyte/docs/integrations/sources/callrail.md

 ### Requirements

-* CallRail Account with API acces
+* CallRail Account
 * CallRail API Token
-* Airbyte Account

-### Configuration
+### Setup Instructions

-To set up the CallRail connector in Airbyte, you will need to follow these steps:

-1. Select CallRail as the source you want to set up and click "Continue".
-2. Enter a nickname for your connector, which can be any name of your choosing.
-3. Enter your **CallRail API Token** and **Account ID** in the respective fields.
-If you don't have an API Token, follow the instructions in this [CallRail Documentation](https://apidocs.callrail.com/v3/#getting-started).
+1. Log in to your CallRail account.

+2. Navigate to the [API Tokens page](https://www.callrail.com/settings/api-tokens/) by clicking on the "Settings" icon on the left sidebar, then click on "API Tokens" under the "Integrations" section.

+3. If you don't have an existing API token, generate a new token by clicking the "New API Key" button.
+If prompted, grant the necessary permissions for the new token.

+4. Copy the generated API token from the list.

+5. Navigate to the [Account ID page](https://www.callrail.com/settings/account-id/) by clicking on the "Settings" icon again on the left sidebar, then click on "Account ID" under the "General" section.

+6. Copy the Account ID displayed on the page.

+7. In Airbyte's CallRail Source connector configuration form, enter the following information:

+    - **api_key**: Paste the API token you copied in step 4.
+    - **account_id**: Paste the Account ID you copied in step 6.
-4. Enter the date from when you want to start getting data in `YYYY-MM-DD` format in the `start_date` field.
+    - **start_date**: Enter the date in the format `YYYY-MM-DD` from which you want to start syncing data.
+For example, `2022-01-01`.

-5. Click "Test Connection" to verify that the credentials and settings are correct.
-6. If the test is successful, click "Create Connection" to save the configuration.
+For more information on CallRail API tokens and permissions, refer to the [CallRail API documentation](https://apidocs.callrail.com/#introduction).

 ## Changelog

 | Version | Date       | Pull Request                                            | Subject                           |
 | :--- |:-----------|:--------------------------------------------------------|:----------------------------------|
 | 0.1.0 | 2022-10-31 | [18739](https://github.com/airbytehq/airbyte/pull/18739) | 🎉 New Source: CallRail                  |

-For more information on the CallRail API, check out their [API Documentation](https://apidocs.callrail.com/).